 The Mijas Bullring

-The Plaza de Toros opens daily from 10.30 AM to 7 PM in the winter and from Monday to Friday, 10 AM to 9 PM in the summer.
+It’s open daily from 10:30 AM to 7 PM in the winter and from Monday to Friday, 10 AM to 9 PM in the summer.

 Views from the Mirador del Compás

-Just steps away from the Mirador, you’ll find the charming Ermita de la Virgen de la Peña, a small chapel carved into the rock, adding to the magical atmosphere of the place.
+It’s easy to get to and a great place for photos.
+Right next to it, you’ll find the Ermita de la Virgen de la Peña, a small chapel carved into the rock, which adds to the charm of the area.

 Ermita de la Virgen de la Peña

-There’s no entrance fee and it’s open all day long, so you have no excuse not to check it out!
+There’s no entrance fee, and it’s open all day, so there’s no reason not to stop by!

 Take Photos at Plaza Virgen de la Peña

-Plaza Virgen de la Peña is the heart of Mijas, a bustling square surrounded by cafes, shops, and historic sites.
-Named after the patron saint of Mijas, whose shrine is carved into a nearby rock, it’s a great place to take in the mountain views and relax.
+Plaza Virgen de la Peña is the main square in Mijas, surrounded by cafés, small shops, and a few historic spots.
+It’s named after the patron saint of Mijas, whose shrine is carved into a rock nearby.
+The square has great mountain views and is a nice place to take a break.
+I certainly loved chilling here for a bit.

 Church of the Immaculate Conception